 Some nuts may need to be stomped a bit, and that's fine.
 What's happening here, is that I'm allowing the fly larvae (walnut maggots) to digest the hull, soften it, and in the process do a lot of the work of hulling them for me.

-From here, the nuts will still be covered in black goop, and they need to be washed.
-It's easy.
+After removing the hull the nuts will still be covered in black goop and need to be washed.
 Fill a big Rubbermaid or plastic container with them, get the hose, and fill the tub with water.

-Using a stick or some other crude tool, swish the nuts around in the water to help loosen the hull goop the larvae helped you with.
-Thanks, maggots.
-Dump the water, then repeat the wash and swish process a couple more times until the water runs clear.
+Using a stick or some other crude tool, swish the nuts around in the water to help loosen clinging bits of hull.
+Dump the water, then repeat the process a few times until the water runs clear.

-Allow the cleaned nuts to dry and cure for a week or so until they're completely dry.
+Allow the cleaned nuts to dry and cure for roughly 3 weeks or until they're completely dry.
 From here, the nuts are shelf stable, and can last for a few years, allowing you to crack and enjoy them as you like.

 Outsmarting the squirrels

-It can be tempting to store the nuts outside after washing, especially if you don't have room to put the nuts on screens, but know ye this: squirrels are talented nut thieves, and, if you leave the nuts out unnatended for even a few days in an area where squirrels roam, rest assured they will find your stash, and help themselves.
+It can be tempting to store the nuts outside after washing, especially if you don't have room to put the nuts on screens, but squirrels are talented nut thieves, and, if you leave the nuts out unattended for even a few days they will find your stash and help themselves.

-Even a single squirrel can greatly deplete your harvest.
 I learned the hard way when I picked and processed all the black walnuts I could find one year, left them in a box outside, only to find that over the course of a week, the single squirrel that runs around our yard had helped himself to over 2 gallons of nuts.
-Lesson learned.

 Cracking

 The most difficult part, and why I swore I would never crack my own black walnuts.
-One taste of a freshly cracked black walnut though, and you'll be a believer--guaranteed.
-I didn't understand the secret until Sam Thayer showed me his process.
+One taste of a freshly cracked black walnut though and you'll be a believer.

 Black walnut shells are amazingly hard--much harder than English walnuts, and you won't be cracking these in a rocking chair with Grandpa for Christmas, rather, you and grandpa need to go to the garage and make a little nut cracking set up.
 Here's what you'll need.